abhisheks008/DL-Simplified/Blood Disease Detection/Model/README.md

 There are 2 folders namely dataset-master and dataset2-master. dataset-master contains the original (with no augmentation) 410 images of the different cell types.
 Where as the dataset2-master contains 3000 augmented images for each cell types, with different folders for training, testing and validation (test_simple).
 <br>

-**WHAT I HAD DONE**
+**BRIEF EXPLINATION**
 I have created an input pipeline using `tf.keras.utils.image_dataset_from_directory`.
 It eases the process of creating traing, testing and validation datasets with the use of a simple folder structure.
 More on it [image_dataset_from_directory](https://www.tensorflow.org/api_docs/python/tf/keras/utils/image_dataset_from_directory).

 Then the datasets are passed to the model for training.
-The CNN consists of 4 `2D Convolution` and `Pooling` layers, and a single Dense
+The CNN consists of 4 `2D Convolution` and `Pooling` layers with different number of filters, two `Dense` layers with a `Dropout` of 10% between them.
 <br>

 **MODELS USED**